vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 **Alternative presentation**

-I also created a slightly different presentation for the countdown with a some CSS modifications to the Picture Entity Card.
+I also created a slightly different presentation for the countdown with some CSS modifications to the Picture Entity Card.
 * No transparent background,
 * black text color and,
 * bigger font.